 Once ready to cook, remove the chicken pieces and shake off the excess marinade and discard it.
 Drizzle a little oil in a pan and then fry the chicken for about 5 minutes per side and set aside.

 For the Poussin Sauce

 Heat the margarine with the oil until hot.
-Add the ginger and cook until fragrant, then add the vinegar and salt, simmer for a minute then add the paprika, red chili powder and lemon juice.
+Add the ginger and cook until fragrant, then add the vinegar and salt, simmer for a minute then add the paprika, red chili powder, pepper and lemon juice.
 Remove from the heat and sprinkle the cinnamon powder.
 Stir together.

 Now dip the lightly fried chicken pieces into this sauce and take them out again.
 Lay out a sheet of foil on a baking tray and place the chicken pieces on it.
 Preheat the oven at 170 C then put the tray in the oven and bake for about 20 minutes (turn them over midway through the baking).
 Turn the heat down to 120 C and bake for another 15-20 minutes.
 Make sure to brush some of the remaining poussin sauce every now and then on the chicken pieces so they stay moist.

 Serve hot with a side of fries and some extra poussin sauce on the side to dip in!